pryv/dev-site/source/guides/data-modelling.md

 This will allow you to retrieve all time-related events to the ECG recording: the weight associated to the recording if measured, the device associated to the recording, etc.

-#### Keep memory of the raw event for a processed result
+#### Keep memory of the raw data for a processed result

-This time, no need to visualize data but rather keep in memory the raw event from which the processed result of your algorithm is coming from.
+This time, no need to visualize data but rather keep in memory the raw data from which the processed result of your algorithm is coming from.
-Let's say that your **Allergen Exposure app** computes the allergen exposure (processed result) of your user John using his geolocation (original event).
-You need to keep a reference to the original event (John's geolocation), in case you want to test a different algorithm to compute his allergen exposure.
+Let's say that your **Allergen Exposure app** computes the allergen exposure (processed result) of your user John using his geolocation (raw data).
+You need to keep a reference to the original event (John's geolocation), in case you want to test a different algorithm to compute his allergen exposure for example.
-To do so, you can reference the raw event in the `clientData` field of your processed result.
+To do so, you can reference the raw data in the `clientData` field of your processed result.

 John's raw event (geolocation):
 ```json